Impact Measurement & Management (IMM) – what is it and why should you care about it?

 6. Is not the same as data collection

 One thing that people often confuse IMM with is data collection.
-Data collection, of course, forms an important part of Impact measurement but that’s not all.
+Data collection, of course, forms an important part of social Impact measurement but that’s not all.
 Many think that collecting data like how much trash you picked from a beach or how many students you taught is all that is there to Impact measurement & management.
 The truth, however, is that IMM requires you to take a hard look at this data & then, ask yourself some hard questions.
 It enables you to make informed decisions, to defend or refute the hypothesis on which you based your intervention, think more long term, & ensure that you don’t get blindsided.

 7. Allows you to go deep